Once Deportivo F.C.: Stadium

 Once Deportivo plays its home games at Estadio Simeon Magana in Ahuachapan, Ahuachapan.
-However the club was not allowed to play at the Estadio Simeon Magana was to unable to meet the requirements to play dor the first part of the Clausura 2019 therefore they moved their games to the Estadio Ana Mercedes Campos, Sonsonate.
+However the club was not allowed to play at the Estadio Simeon Magana was to unable to meet the requirements to play for the first part of the Clausura 2019 therefore they moved their games to the Estadio Ana Mercedes Campos, Sonsonate.
 However they received approval to return to the Estadio Simeon Magana.